HugoByte/DIVE/README.md

 ## About

-Dive deeply into the world of Blockchain and Web 3.0 using **D.I.V.E.** (Deployable Infrastructure for Virtually Effortless blockchain integration),The Dive package aim to implement its services and API for ICON Blockchain.
+Dive deeply into the world of Blockchain and Web 3.0 using **D.I.V.E.** (Deployable Infrastructure for Virtually Effortless blockchain integration), The Dive package aims to implement its services and API for ICON Blockchain.
 The kurtosis services and API are designed to simplify the process of deploying various nodes and services for development and testing and enhance the overall user experience.
 Implementing kurtosis for the ICON blockchain can help ease the developers in the ecosystem to focus more on building the business logic without worrying about the setup which consumes a significant amount of time.

-The vision is to making ICON the interoperable hub by easing the setup of BTP and IBC for ICON and the connecting chains.
+The vision is to make ICON the interoperable hub by easing the setup of BTP and IBC for ICON and the connecting chains.

 This repository uses [kurtosis package](https://docs.kurtosis.com/concepts-reference/packages)